 Why Are Older Adults More Vulnerable?

 As adults age, their immune systems weaken, making it harder to fight off bacteria and serious illness.
 Older adults have less stomach acid to control bacteria and weakened kidneys to help filter bacteria from the blood.
 Once contracted, food poisoning can be difficult to treat and can reoccur.
 In addition, poor eyesight and sense of smell may keep some older adults from noticing food spills and signs of spoilage.
+Other reasons include:

-- By 65, many adults have been diagnosed with one or more chronic conditions such as diabetes, arthritis, cancer or cardiovascular disease, and are taking at least one medication.
+- By age 65, many adults have been diagnosed with one or more chronic conditions such as diabetes, arthritis, cancer or cardiovascular disease, and are taking at least one medication.
 These factors may weaken the immune system, causing older adults to be more susceptible to contracting food poisoning.

 Tips for Older Adults